BenCornwell1/confluent-for-kubernetes/README.md

 # Deployment script for demo/PoC Confluent cluster

-Please note this is not suitable for production or any use where involving data for which you are responsible.
+Please note this is not suitable for production or any use involving data for which you are responsible.
 It is not (yet) fully secured.

 To deploy a cluster